 The best part is arguably The Fairy Godmother’s song “Bibbidi-Bobbidi-Boo.”
 Every time I hear that tune, I think of Jack Nicholson singing in “Anger Management.”

-Besides Cinderella, the only character I cared about is Jaq The Mouse.
+Besides Cinderella, the only character I cared about is Jaq the Mouse.
 He has bigger personality than The Prince.
-Whenever I see him fight for his life against Lucifer The Cat, I want to play “Kingdom Hearts: Birth By Sleep.”
+Whenever I see him fight for his life against Lucifer the Cat, I want to play “Kingdom Hearts: Birth by Sleep.”
 At least it told a better story.

 Ugly: Sorry folks, Disney didn’t do so well adapting his version.

 At the 7:06 mark, an animation error shows Cinderella doesn’t have any toes.
 If Quentin Tarantino (known for his foot fetish) rated her feet lacking toes, he would’ve he given it a zero out of five stars.
-Uma’s Thurman’s ugly feet are close enough to win a foot contest.
+Uma’s Thurman’s ugly feet in “Kill Bill” are close enough to win a foot contest.

-The First Act is only filler for Cinderella doing her chores and the mice fighting Lucifer The Cat.
+The First Act is only filler for Cinderella doing her chores and the mice fighting Lucifer the Cat.
 If you’re gonna begin a movie, you must establish what’s going on in the story.
 “The Matrix” managed to give us context about Neo living in the titular world.
 20% of the film is filler.
 80% is a cohesive narrative.
 All I’m trying to say is plot and character motivation matter.

 Cinderella automatically hooks up with The Prince.
-If this were real life, it would takes a few weeks for them to flesh out their chemistry before a relationship is established.
+If this were real life, it would take a few weeks for them to flesh out their chemistry before a relationship is established.
 Disney is known for hooking up very fast.
 I hate this cliche because it feels forced.
-Why does every Disney princess (minus Belle, Gishelle, Rapunzel, Elsa, Merida) have a one-night stand offscreen with a random guy she just met.
+Why does every Disney princess (minus Belle, Gishelle, Rapunzel, Elsa, Merida) have a one-night stand offscreen with a random guy she just met?